vmware-tanzu/velero/docs/restic.md

     - GCP: `kubectl apply -f examples/gcp/20-restic-daemonset.yaml`
     - Minio: `kubectl apply -f examples/minio/30-restic-daemonset.yaml`

-1. Update the image tag on the Ark daemonset and deployment to match the release version you used in Step 1 (e.g. `v0.9.0-alpha.3`):
+1. Update the image tag on the Ark daemonset and deployment to match the release version you're working with -- for example, `v0.9.0`:

     ```bash
     kubectl -n heptio-ark set image deployment/ark ark=gcr.io/heptio-images/ark:<RELEASE_VERSION>
     kubectl -n heptio-ark set image daemonset/restic ark=gcr.io/heptio-images/ark:<RELEASE_VERSION>
     ```

 1. Create a new bucket for restic to store its data in, and give the `heptio-ark` IAM user access to it, similarly to the main Ark bucket you've already set up.
-Note that for now, this must be a different bucket than the main Ark bucket, but we plan to remove this limitation in a future release.
+Note that this must be a different bucket than the main Ark bucket.
+We plan to remove this limitation in a future release.

 1. Uncomment `resticLocation` in your Ark config and set the value appropriately, then apply: